Editorial Team

 Noam Sander

-Noam recieved a BSc in Neuroscience (Hons) in 2023.
+Noam received a BSc in Neuroscience (Hons) in 2023.
 He is passionate about science communication and aims to provide undergraduate students with opportunities that make research in all disciplines accessible, enjoyable, and rewarding through Eureka.
 Although he is fascinated by many fields of science, Noam is specifically interested in public health, health sciences, and injury prevention.
 He is also currently involved in the Colbourne Lab, where he studies potential neuroprotective treatments and interventions to protect the brain after stroke.
 Noam’s free time is often spent outdoors doing activities such as hiking, biking, and snowboarding.

 ⋆ ⋆ ⋆